ajflowers/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+*super() is what lets the extend class's constructor inherit everything in the parent class's constructor.*

 ## Project Set up

 Follow these steps to set up and work on your project: